Service mode in Azure SignalR Service

 In Default mode a client cannot connect without a hub server being connected to the service first.
 If all your hub servers are disconnected due to network interruption or server reboot, your client connections will get an error telling you no server is connected.
 It's your responsibility to make sure there is always at least one hub server connected to SignalR service.
 For example, you can design your application with multiple hub servers, and then make sure they won't all go offline at the same time.

-The default routing model also means when a hub server goes offline, the connections routed to that server will be dropped.
+The default routing model also means when a hub server goes offline, the connections routed to that server are dropped.
 You should expect connections to drop when your hub server is offline for maintenance, and handle reconnection to minimize the effects on your application.

 Note